 It certainly was the very air that Johnson breathed.
 Yet his life and work bear witness to Barthelme’s point about polished art not really reflecting, influencing or redeeming our messy lives.
 As meticulous as he was with designs, Johnson couldn’t run an office (once in charge, he didn’t like sharing the spotlight).
 In general, he enjoyed upending things, blowing up accepted practices.
 It was the source of his incredible energy and inventiveness; it also made him seem like the entitled, pouty, slighted child he was, fighting to gain attention and acclaim.
 (He did have serious daddy issues: His lawyer-investor father disapproved of Johnson’s homosexuality.)

 In this light, it’s odd that Lamster doesn’t report what Johnson thought of Ayn Rand’s novel, The Fountainhead – though perhaps Johnson never read it or ever saw the laughable, 1949 film adaptation.
 If he did, Johnson probably would have hated its overblown style.
 And its hero, the uncompromising architect Howard Roark, was inspired by one of Johnson’s bête noires, Frank Lloyd Wright.

 It should come as no surprise that Johnson morphed into a corporate opportunist and aesthetic magpie.
 By the ’70s, he found big-money havens in Houston and Dallas.
 And by then, like many other designers, he’d been trying to bust out of the ‘glass box’ for years.
 He produced a remarkable variation on it by splitting one in two for Houston’s Pennzoil Place (1976).
 But it was a signal: The possible variations on that theme were running out.
-He soon turned to rummaging through history for decorative jewels he could daub onto office buildings and impress his clients with their fancy new headquarters.
+He soon turned to rummaging through history for decorative nuggets he could daub onto office buildings and impress his clients with their fancy new headquarters.
 It was his substitute for real opulence.
 He surfaced towers with sleek stone or gave them elaborate entrances, barrel vaults, sconces and ziggurat rooflines (Houston’s Republic Bank Center).